- Approximately one in five Australians will experience depression in their lifetime

-No matter what your depression looks or feels like, whatever its causes, help for depression is available.
+No matter what your depression looks or feels like, whatever its causes, help is available.
 If you are experiencing one or more of the symptoms listed above to a severe degree, please contact us to arrange an appointment.

 What are the treatment options?

 CBT and other psychological treatments can help you to learn new coping strategies that will enable you to manage life’s challenges with more resilience.
 These techniques can empower you to make positive lifestyle changes, improve your self-esteem and reconnect with personal values and goals.

 At Seed Psychology, our highly trained and experienced psychologists can help you to treat your depression and regain your health and wellbeing.